 Under the No Action Alternative, the NPS would not approve the USGS permit to install additional lahar monitoring stations.
-Monitoring of volcanic activity at MORA would be conducted at existing monitoring stations (see Figure 1 of the EA).
+Monitoring of volcanic activity at MRNP would be conducted at existing monitoring stations (see Figure 1 of the EA).
 Current monitoring stations include the following:

-- Camp Schurman

-- Camp Muir
+- Camp Schurman - Camp Muir

 - Carbon River Ranger Station

 - Emerald Ridge

 - Kautz Creek

 - Longmire

-- Mount Fremont (approximately 0.7 mile northeast of the lookout)
+- Mount Fremont (approximately 0.7-mile northeast of the lookout)

 - Nisqually Gateway

 - Observation Rock

 - Ohanapecosh

 - Panhandle Gap

-- Paradise
+- Paradise Parking Lot

 - Paradise Precipitation Tower

+- Ski Dorm

 - St. Andrews Rock (located inside the Sunset Amphitheater)

 - Sunrise

 The USGS would continue to monitor volcanic activity at the seismic and GPS monitoring sites listed above and maintain these sites as needed.
-From 2009 to 2019, the USGS flew 47 total helicopter sling loads to 6 sites, which is about 8 flights per site over 11 years.
-The USGS estimates that about 3 to 4 maintenance trips per site would be needed every 5 years for the six existing monitoring sites that are helicopter dependent, for a total of about 144 flights over 30 years.
+From 2009 to 2019, the USGS flew 47 total helicopter sling loads to 6 aircraft-dependent sites (4 in wilderness), which is about 8 flights per site over 11 years.
+The USGS estimates that about 3 to 4 maintenance trips per site would be needed every 5 years for the five existing monitoring sites in wilderness that are helicopter dependent, for a total of about 120 flights over 30 years.